 However, if you’re going to be making a lot of coffee for a lot of people, you’re going to want a traditional coffee maker that makes multiple servings of coffee each time you brew.

-In this price range, you can’t expect too many additional features.
+Considering that you’re looking for the best coffee maker under $50, you can’t expect too many additional features.
 However, some models do come with features that make using them easier.
 You can get models with programmable brewing in this price range, making it so that you can wake up to a cup of ready-to-drink coffee.
 Likewise, you can find K-cup compatibility on some of these models, and many of them will come with features that make them easy to clean and use.
 If you’re looking for a coffee maker that just makes a cup of good coffee and doesn’t have a lot of frills, you can find exactly what you’re looking for in this price range.

 Which coffee maker is right for you?